 - Individual Assets

 - While this can vary from state to state legally, assets such as bank accounts, investment accounts, stocks, bonds and personal property will generally likely not be entered into probate so long as the deceased has nominated a designated beneficiary.

-Planning for an estate is never a simple task.
+Planning for a estate is never a simple task.
 It requires forethought, careful selection of an executor and designated beneficiaries and a formative amount of understanding of both ownership and benefit.
 But it’s also a necessary one.

 You’ve provided for your loved ones all your life.
 And while you’ve helped to alleviate their burden, the last thing they need is for your debt to survive after your death.
 And that’s one legacy neither of you can afford to pass on.

 If you’re looking for an efficient way of ensuring available assets for your loved ones after your death, we can arrange for the purchase of your property in accordance with your legal will.
 We’ve been buying homes in Utah since 2009; why not let us do the same for you?
-Email us at email@example.com or call 801-382-9199.
+Email us at email@example.com.